karstenw/nodebox-pyobjc/README.md

 		-  traitnames - the traits converted to a list of names: (italic, bold, unbold, nonstandardcharacterset", narrow, expanded, condensed, smallcaps, poster, compressed, fixedpitch, unitalic)

+1. New graphics primitive `arc(self, x, y, r, startAngle, endAngle)`
+	-  Draws an arc between startAngle and endAngle with center at (x,y) and radius=r.

 1. New Examples subfolder "New Functions" which contains examples for the new functions.